eth-p/uni-chip8/docs/project/Product-Document.md

 ### Work Breakdown

+We will be using the incremental development model for this project.
+Work will be broken into different releases, where the work of previous releases serve as backbones for future releases.
+We may consider this breaking up of work to similarly model a dependency graph.
+Tooling such as test systems and build systems are universally useful, so they will have initial focus.
+Potential developer tools such as an assembler/disassembler will come before CHIP-8 program development, so that we will not have to directly write machine code for CHIP-8 programs.

+Unit tests will have to be written at the same time as development.
+We do not want to have to write all relevant tests during the final days of release.

-To view what tasks to do, visit the repository issue tracker.
+To view what tasks to do, visit the GitHub issue tracker.
-Members will be assigned tasks, and will be welcome to contribute to any others.
+Members will be assigned tasks and will be welcome to contribute to any others.

 If a developer accepts a task, they will be given a due date.
-The due date will target several days before the Release.
-The buffer time is required for analysis for the next release, and code review in the current release.
+The due date will at the latest target several days before the Release.
+This buffer time is required for analysis for the next release, and code review in the current release.

-#### Release 0 - Documentation, Analysis, and Back-End (04/01/2019 - 18/01/2019)
+#### Release 0 - Documentation, General Analysis, and Back-End (04/01/2019 - 18/01/2019)

 |Task|Date|Timeframe|Status|
 |----|----|---------|------|